Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> LIDAR to Raster: Some Information on Raster Datasets </h3> <br>

-<p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.
-When it comes time to fill in the parameters, a line-by-line approach to the geoprocessing tool will be taken and a brief summary on each of the parameter's options will be given.  </p> <br>
+<p> As a quick break from the workflow, the next few steps will describe some parameters used in creating raster datasets, along with general information on the raster data format.
+When it comes time to fill in the parameters, a line-by-line approach to the geoprocessing tool will be taken, and a brief summary of each parameter's options will be provided. </p> <br>

-<p> Raster datasets exist in the form of a grid, which is composed of a series of rows and columns.
-Rasters can also exist in rectangular form, though other irregular shapes would not be feasible since they cannot be stored in a row and column form easily.
+<p> Raster datasets exist in the form of a grid, composed of a series of rows and columns.
+While rasters can also exist in rectangular form, other irregular shapes would not be feasible since they cannot be easily stored in a row and column format.
 Tiny pixels organized in the grid serve as cell values, which quantify the raster.   </p> <br>

-<p> The amount of data a raster can store depends upon its bit number.
-An 8-bit raster can contain 255 values, a 16-bit raster can contain 65535 values, and a 32-bit raster can contain 4294967295 values.
-With the LAS Dataset to Raster tool, a 32-bit signed raster was created.  </p> <br>
+<p> The amount of data that can be stored in a raster depends on its bit number.
+An 8-bit raster can contain 255 values, a 16-bit raster can contain 65,535 values, and a 32-bit raster can contain 4,294,967,295 values.
+With the LAS Dataset to Raster tool, a 32-bit signed raster has been created.  </p> <br>

-<p> Raster data also comes in signed and unsigned data formats.
+<p> Raster data also exists in signed and unsigned formats.
 Signed rasters can contain negative values, whereas unsigned rasters contain only positive values.
-An 8-bit unsigned raster's values range from 0 to 255, whereas an 8-bit signed raster's values range from -128 to 127. </p> <br>
+For instance, an 8-bit unsigned raster's values range from 0 to 255, whereas an 8-bit signed raster's values range from -128 to 127. </p> <br>

-<p> At this point, we can look at and discuss each parameter in Figure 6.
+<p> At this point, each parameter in Figure 6 can be examined and discussed.
 Raster extensions include TIFF, BMP, GIF, IMG, GRID, JPG, PNG, or BIL.
-For this tutorial, the "Output raster" (Figure 6) should be a .img raster file -- simply add the ".img" file extension to the end of the "Output Raster" name.
-IMG is a proprietary file format owned by ERDAS, a company specializing in remote sensing data capture -- IMG rasters tend to be of high-quality at the cost of more storage space.
-Table 1 below presents a basic delineation of uses for different file formats.
+For this tutorial, the "Output raster" (Figure 6) should be set to a .img raster file — simply add the ".img" file extension to the end of the "Output Raster" name.
+IMG is a proprietary file format owned by ERDAS, a company specializing in remote sensing data capture.
+IMG rasters are typically of high quality, but they require more storage space.
+Table 1 below provides a basic overview of the uses for different file formats.
 An exhaustive list can be found <a href="https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/supported-raster-dataset-file-formats.htm"> here</a>. </p> <br>

 <table title="Image File Extensions as Raster Datasets"> <caption> Table 1.
 Image Files as Raster Datasets </caption>
 <thead>